Download page Historical and Disconnected Nodes.

 Agent Behavior When Disconnected from the Controller

-If there are network problems or agent errors, the Controller may become unreachable.
-The Controller server may also be down for a variety of reasons.
+The Controller may become unreachable when there are network problems, agent errors or when the Controller server is down for a variety of reasons.

 If the Controller is unreachable for one minute: